 “If I keep my website in WordPress, how do I ensure Google Analytics and HubSpot are communicating and tracking all website activity in one place?”

 In order to ensure that your WordPress website’s activity is accurately tracked in HubSpot, you need to insert HubSpot’s tracking code into your WordPress web pages.
 When you purchase a HubSpot license, you will be provided with a piece of tracking code.
 Simply insert the tracking code into the head of your WordPress HTML and HubSpot will be able to report on all the web pages as one.

 With the HubSpot tracking code installed, when you look at your website statistics in HubSpot, your WordPress website is treated as a single site - giving you end-to-end analytics on your website’s performance - and HubSpot knows when leads arrive on it.

 To make life easier, there is actually a HubSpot & WordPress plugin that does the tracking part for you.
 But trust me, inserting the tracking code is really easy - even for me to do :)

 Find out more about HubSpot and WordPress by clicking here.

 “If I have my landing pages and blog in HubSpot, how do I make them look like my WordPress website?”

-When you purchase a HubSpot licence, HubSpot will skin your current WordPress site to create new templates, including landing pages, thank you pages, blog post pages, blog listing pages and email templates, to match the look and feel of your WordPress site.
+When you purchase a HubSpot license, HubSpot will skin your current WordPress site to create new templates, including landing pages, thank you pages, blog post pages, blog listing pages, and email templates, to match the look and feel of your WordPress site.